hannaheow/DONE/README.md

 chrr measure calcs
 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
 - add admin type documentation to at least one measure calc
 - make a pull request for at least one measure calc
+- add chrr fipscodes to inputs folder
+- edit/check migration work plan
+- migration data proposal?

 aim2 (when time)
 - read bennet jl et al in lancet 2015 as recommended by sste